documentkit/JS_interview_questions/README.md

 obj.getName();
 ```
-In the above code, at the time of invocation, the getName function is a property of the object obj , therefore, this keyword will refer to the object obj, and hence the output will be “abhinav”.
+In the above code, at the time of invocation, the getName function is a property of the object obj , therefore, this keyword will refer to the object obj, and hence the output will be "abhinav".

 ##### Example 3:
 ```JavaScript